straydogstudio/meta_reports/README.md

 #### Declaring Colors

-Specify colors using the COLORS hash constant in your MetaReports::Report class.
+Specify colors using the COLORS hash constant in your MetaReports::Color class.
 An example COLORS hash is below:

 ```ruby
 COLORS = {